raspberrypilearning/sense-hat-puzzle-box/en/step_17.md

 --- /hint ---
 --- /hints ---

 + Still within the `else` section, add some code to check whether the user has got closer or further away from the target location.
+As part of the check, test whether `last_distance = 999999`.
+If it is, do nothing, so that the user isn't told they have got closer just because a GPS lock has been achieved.

-Display the text `warmer` or `colder` depending on whether they moved closer or further away.
++ Display the text `warmer` or `colder` depending on whether they moved closer or further away.

 --- hints ---
 --- hint ---
 Compare the current value of `distance` to that of `last_distance`.
 If `distance` is smaller, display `warmer`, otherwise display `colder`.
---- /hint ---
---- hint ---
-You also need to check whether `last_distance = 999999`.
-If it is, then it should be ignored, so that the user isn't told they have got closer just because a GPS lock has been achieved.
 --- /hint ---
 --- hint ---
 Here is how your code might look: